syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Tables.md

 ## Creating a simple table

 Essential Presentation facilitates developers to add tables from scratch.
-The following code example demonstrates adding a simple table to a slide:
+The following code example demonstrates how to add a simple table to a slide:

 {% highlight c# %}
 [C#]